Physical Therapy (PHTH)

-Comprehensively familiarizes students with the various procedures, equipment, lines and tubes, treatment, and other factors involved in treating adult and pediatric patients in the acute care setting.
-Includes case studies utilizing various medications and reactions that the physical therapist may encounter during treatments in acute care.
-Covers such settings as ICU, NICU, and CCU using the most current research on mobilization and improving function. identifies the roles of multidisciplinary team members managing critical care patients.
+Presents procedures, equipment, lines and tubes, medications, and treatments used while treating adult and pediatric patients in the acute care setting.
+Covers ICU, NICU, and CCU using current research on mobilization and improving function.
+Identifies roles of multidisciplinary team members managing critical care patients.

-Emphasizes information gathering from history taking, review of systems, and directed questioning, combined with a focused examination to establish a working diagnosis.
-Uses a hypothetico-deduction strategy to minimize misdiagnosis and teach problem solving—helping students develop a working list of all possible causes of symptoms, including those from mechanical and visceral origins.
+Emphasizes information gathering from history taking, review of systems, and directed questioning—combined with a focused examination to establish a working diagnosis.
 Emphasizes clinical pattern recognition for both musculoskeletal and nonmusculoskeletal disorders.
-Teaches strategies to differentiate between musculoskeletal and nonmusculoskeletal disorders.
-Highlights knowledge and skills related to screening for medical pathology in patients with musculoskeletal complaints of the lumbar spine, pelvis, lower extremities, thoracic spine, shoulder girdle, and upper extremities.
+Students learn strategies to differentiate between musculoskeletal and nonmusculoskeletal disorders.
+Highlights knowledge and skills related to screening for medical pathology.

 PHTH 561.
 Physical Therapy Administration.
 4 Units.

 Principles of organization and administration in health-care delivery.
 Multidisciplinary approach to patient management and patient-therapist relations.
 Administration of physical therapy services.
 Professionalism, medicolegal considerations, supervision and training of support personnel.
 Departmental design and budgetary considerations.